jrc03c/interfacer/readme.md

 }

 // We'll define our classes as subclasses of the `Interfacer` class.
-// In the constructor, we'll set the `interfaces` property. class Person extends Interfacer {
+// In the constructor, we'll set the `interfaces` property to indicate
+// which interfaces must be implemented. class Person extends Interfacer {
   constructor() {
     super()